The Bankrate promise

 Capital One Walmart Rewards Mastercard: Best for rewards at Walmart

 The Capital One Walmart Rewards® Mastercard® is one of the most accessible credit cards for teachers, since the recommended credit score range for approval is from fair to good.
 This eligibility recommendation means you can feasibly be approved with a FICO score as low as 580.
 There are no 0 percent APR offers on this card, so you may want to proceed with caution if you’ll have to carry a balance.
-The ongoing APR ranges from 17.99 percent at the low end and 26.99 percent on the high end, which is substantially high.
+The ongoing variable APR from 17.99 percent or 28.99 percent, which is substantially high.

 One key to using this card is setting up Walmart Pay to get an elevated rate of cash back when you make purchases in-store for your first year with the card.
 Otherwise, you’ll earn a competitive 5 percent cash back when you shop online at Walmart.com, 2 percent back in Walmart stores and fuel stations and 1 percent back on every other purchase.
 Though you’ll earn the highest rewards rate when you spend at Walmart, you aren’t locked into Walmart stores when it comes to being able to use your card.
 For no annual fee, this card is a staple for teachers looking to stock up on classroom needs at Walmart.